A Love Bizarre

-"A Love Bizarre" is a song written by Prince and Sheila E. The song is a duet between both singers and it appears on Sheila E.'s 1985 album Romance 1600.
-It clocks in at 12:16, but the single version is 3:46 in duration.
-It made its debut in the music movie Krush Groove.
+"A Love Bizarre" is a song by American singer-songwriter Sheila E., written by Prince and Sheila E. The song is a duet between both singers and appears on Sheila E.'s 1985 album Romance 1600.
+Its album version clocks in at 12:16, but the single version is 3:46 in duration.
+It made its debut in the music film Krush Groove.

-The song was a major hit and reached #1 on the Urban radio airplay and Dance/Club play charts.
-On other American charts, "A Love Bizarre" went to #2 on the U.S. R&B charts and #11 on the Billboard Hot 100 and Pop radio airplay charts.
-The German 12" single release is backed by the B-side "Save the People" which also served as the B-side for her previous single "Sister Fate".
+The song was a hit, topping the US Billboard Dance/Disco Club Play chart, number two on the Billboard Hot Black Singles chart, and number 11 on the Billboard Hot 100.
+It was a European hit as well, entering the top 10 in Belgium, the Netherlands, and West Germany.
+The German 12-inch single release is backed by the B-side "Save the People" which also served as the B-side for her previous single "Sister Fate".
 She performed the song as part of Ringo Starr & His All-Starr Band during their 2001, 2003 and 2006 tours.